Skip content

 Two beautiful cycling rivers combined - the result is something to behold!
 Experience the Saar with its French flair and industrial history, which can still be seen today in the Völklingen Ironworks World Heritage Site, and marvel at the famous Saar Loop.
 When the Saar flows into the Moselle, the landscape changes noticeably, as winegrowing increasingly dominates the landscape further along the route.
 Look forward to the winding Moselle cycle path, which takes you from the Roman city of Trier to all the famous Moselle towns.
 Follow the wide loops of the Moselle, enjoy the time both in the saddle and for lots of lovely breaks.
 Discover Bernkastel-Kues, Traben-Trarbach and Cochem, sample the light, fruity Moselle wines and stroll to your heart's content through the narrow streets of the many charming wine villages before enjoying the sweeping view over the magnificent Rhine Valley from the Deutsches Eck in Koblenz.

-- Return transfer from Koblenz to Saarbrücken incl. bike: 159.00 euros per person
+• Return transfer from Koblenz to Saarbrücken incl. own bike: 174.00 Euro per person

-- Extra night in Koblenz: 119.00 euros in a single room; 79.00 euros in a double room per person
+• Additional night in Koblenz: 125.00 euros in a single room; 85.00 euros in a double room per person

 Total distance: approx. 300 kilometers